Asymptotic independence in higher dimensions and its implications on risk management: Introduction

 or equivalently $\P(Z_1>t|Z_2>t) \to 0$ as $t\to\infty$.
 For the rest of this paper, we focus only on extremes in the non-negative quadrant and drop the terms \emph{right/upper-tail} for convenience.

-Often called \emph{Sibuya's condition}, \eqref{eq:bvasyind} was exhibited by Sibuya \cite{sibuya:1960} for bivariate normal random vectors with any correlation $\rho<1$.
-Such a limit behavior has also been found to hold for bivariate distributions with arbitrary choice of marginals possessing a variety of dependence structures, including, Frank copula, Ali-Mikhail-Haq copula, Gaussian copula, Farlie-Gumbel-Morgenstern copula, and, more; see \cite{ledford:tawn:1996,ledford:tawn:1998, coles:heffernan:tawn:1999, heffernan:2000}.
-It is widely believed that the presence of asymptotic independence hinders the computation of joint tail probabilities, and has led to a variety of techniques for modeling and estimating rare tail probabilities when such a property is present; see \cite{ledford:tawn:1996,resnick:2002,ramos:ledford:2009,lehtomaa:resnick:2020,das:fasen:kluppelberg:2022}.
+Often called \emph{Sibuya's condition}, \eqref{eq:bvasyind} was exhibited by \cite{sibuya:1960} for bivariate normal random vectors with any correlation $\rho<1$.
+Such a limit behavior has also been found to hold for bivariate distributions with arbitrary choice of marginals possessing a variety of dependence structures, including Frank copula, Ali-Mikhail-Haq copula, Gaussian copula, Farlie-Gumbel-Morgenstern copula, and more; see \cite{ledford:tawn:1996,ledford:tawn:1998, coles:heffernan:tawn:1999, heffernan:2000}.
+It is widely believed that the presence of asymptotic independence hinders the computation of joint tail probabilities, and has led to a variety of techniques for modeling and estimating rare tail probabilities when such a property is present; see \cite{ledford:tawn:1996,resnick:2002,ramos:ledford:2009,lehtomaa:resnick:2020,das:embrechts:fasen:2013,das:fasen:kluppelberg:2022}.
 Nevertheless, for random vectors in dimensions higher than two, limited expositions are available, and multivariate asymptotic independence is often understood to be \eqref{eq:bvasyind} holding for all pairs of variables, which we call \emph{pairwise asymptotic independence}.
+Such a notion of multivariate asymptotic independence possibly has its origins in the study of extremes.
+For instance, in \citet[Chapter 5.5]{resnickbook:2008}, a multivariate distribution is called \emph{multivariate asymptotically independent} if it is in the maximum domain of attraction of a multivariate extreme value distribution with independent marginals.
+Additionally, it is shown that such a characterization of ``multivariate asymptotic independence'' is equivalent to having ``pairwise asymptotic independence'' (assuming identical marginals in the maximum domain of attraction of a univariate extreme value distribution); see \citet[Proposition 5.27]{resnickbook:2008}, \citet[Corollary 5.3.1]{galambos:1978}.
+In this paper, we show that asymptotic tail independence often may have a much subtler form that goes beyond pairwise asymptotic independence (multivariate asymptotic independence).

-Asymptotic independence for bivariate joint tails is also popularly understood using the coefficient of tail dependence $\eta$ defined in \cite{ledford:tawn:1996}.
+Asymptotic independence for bivariate joint tails is also popularly understood using the coefficient of tail dependence $\eta$ defined in \citet{ledford:tawn:1996}.
 If $Z_1, Z_2$ are identically unit Fr\'echet distributed with distribution function $F(z)=\text{e}^{-1/z},$ $z>0$, and